Bisque-IO/bop/docs/aof2/aof2_design_next.md

   archive/
     <segment_id>_<sealed_at>.seg   # optional, retention dependent
 ```
-- `Layout::ensure` creates `segments/` and `archive/` under the configured root and fsyncs the directories.
+- `Layout::ensure` creates `segments/`, `archive/`, and `manifest/` under the configured root and fsyncs the directories.
 - `segments/` holds the active tail and all finalized segments.
 Files end with `.seg`; temporary files created while sealing or replacing a segment live beside their target before being atomically renamed.
+The directory also hosts `current.sealed`, an atomic pointer updated after each successful seal so recovery can jump directly to the latest durable segment.
 - `archive/` is empty unless retention moves sealed segments out of the hot set.
+- `manifest/` stores the MAN1 chunked manifest log used by Tier1/Tier2 residency.
+Each chunk records seal/compression/upload events and survives crash recovery alongside the enriched headers/footers.
 - Preallocation chooses a power-of-two size between 64 MiB and 1 GiB for each segment.
-The runtime may slide within this window to keep pace with the filesystem.
+The runtime may slide within this window to keep pace with the filesystem while respecting Tier 0 budget.
-- There is no manifest, metadata log, or side-band index in the new design; segments alone describe durable state.

 ### 3.2 Segment Naming and IDs
 - `SegmentId` is a monotonically increasing `u64` assigned by the runtime; the high-level manager keeps the next id in memory.